 - The Highlighted Recommendations for Care section lists points determined by the PPP Panel to be of particular importance to vision and quality of life outcomes. - All recommendations for care in this PPP were rated using the system described above.
-Ratings are embedded throughout the PPP main text in italics. - Literature searches to update the PPP were undertaken in March 2016 in the PubMed and Cochrane databases.
+Ratings are embedded throughout the PPP main text in italics. - Literature searches to update the PPP were undertaken in July 2021 and May 2022 in the PubMed database.
 Complete details of the literature searches are available in Appendix 4.